The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 depending on the size of the business, HMRC may also request a meeting with a senior member of staff in finance as this member of staff has ultimate responsibility for VAT matters within the business

 Once HMRC have gone through their list of questions at the start of the visit the following activities will be performed.
 The activities may not necessarily be performed in this order as each VAT officer conducts their visits differently.
-However, this list gives an idea of what to expect.
+However, this list gives

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.